-Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 19 and 20).
+Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 18 and 19).

-Figure 19 - Relative Distribution of Update Types in the V4 network
+Figure 18 - Relative Distribution of Update Types in the V4 network

-Figure 20 - Relative Distribution of Update Types in the V6 network
+Figure 19 - Relative Distribution of Update Types in the V6 network

-In IPv4 most (60%) of the BGP updates describe changes in the BGP path.
-Slightly less that 30% of the changes occur at the origin AS and its selection of the next Hop AS.
-Changes in the number of prepends in the AS path, and changes in other attributes are less common (around 5% in both cases and the smallest set of updates reflect changes in the Origin AS.
+In IPv4 most (60%) of the BGP updates describe changes in the attributes of a BGP route object.
+Slightly less than 30% of the changes occur with the AS Path and the origin AS.

+IPv6 has a distinctly different profile with some 60% of updates causing changes in the AS Path, while Attribute and Next Hop AS updates are both are around 20% each of the remaining BGP updates.